-I live in Turin, Italy.
-I play cello and I work with dance and theatre.
+I’m a cellist and I work with electronic music, sensors, dance, theatre and performances.
 I practice and teach circuit bending.

 I have a Recording Studio where I record and mix most of my music and few people whom I love & like.

-I also like to change anyhow the real world with sensors and weird microphones, I play the musical saw and the Ukulele and I’m practicing the overtone singing.
+I also like to change anyhow the real world with sensors and weird microphones, I play the musical saw and the Ukulele and I’m practicing and teaching the overtone singing.

 FROM THE BLOG